WYOMING HIGH SCHOOL ACTIVITIES ASSOCIATION

 INTRODUCTION, PHONE NUMBERS, RULES

-The Wyoming State High School Forensics Tournament will be held Lander, Wyoming on March 8, 9, 10, 2018.
+The Wyoming State High School Forensics Tournament will be held Riverton, Wyoming on March 7, 8, 9, 2019.
 This bulletin contains information and forms pertinent to the State meet.
-If, after reviewing this data, you have questions concerning any aspect of the 2018 State Forensics Tournament, please do not hesitate to call the WHSAA office in Casper at 307-577-0614 or Duane Fish at 307-254-0297.
+If, after reviewing this data, you have questions concerning any aspect of the 2019 State Forensics Tournament, please do not hesitate to call the WHSAA office in Casper at 307-577-0614 or Duane Fish at 307-254-0297.
 Duane is serving as State Tournament Director this year.
 Please review the latest version of the State Tournament Rules in the WHSAA Handbook completely and carefully.
-If after reviewing the rules you have any question, please call Londe Gagnon [President, Wyoming High School Speech Association] at 307-732-3700 or at email@example.com Call the WHSAA office if you need a copy of the State Tournament Rules or print it off the WHSAA homepage under handbook (www.whsaa.org).
+If after reviewing the rules you have any question, please call Londie Gagnon [President, Wyoming High School Speech Association] at 307-699-0537 or at email@example.com.
+Call the WHSAA office if you need a copy of the State Tournament Rules or print it off the WHSAA homepage under handbook (www.whsaa.org).

 Registration will be held from 11:00 -12:30 p.m.
-Thursday, March 8 at Lander Valley High School, 350 Baldwin Creek Road, Lander, WY.
-Please review the official tournament schedule [enclosed] carefully and make your plans to arrive in Lander to register prior to 12:30 p.m. on Thursday.
+Thursday, March 7 at Riverton High School, 121 North 5th West, Riverton, WY.
+Please review the official tournament schedule [enclosed] carefully and make your plans to arrive in Riverton to register prior to 12:30 p.m. on Thursday.
 At registration, your final entries will be verified.
 Name changes and substitutions will be permitted at registration, but no additional entries are allowed at registration.
 Any "drops" that occur at registration will be charged the appropriate cancellation fee as provided for in the State Tournament Rules:

-"Each cancellation at registration (not substitutions) will cost the infringing school $20 for each student dropped and $50 in the case of each debate team (cross-x or L-D) entry.
+"Each cancellation at registration (not substitutions) will cost the infringing school $20 for each student dropped and $50 in the case of each debate team (PF and cross-x or L-D) entry.
 This penalty can be avoided by calling the Tournament Director at (307) 254-0297 before 11:00 a.m. on Thursday before the tournament begins."

 A student is limited to two events at the State Tournament, and may not enter two events scheduled at the same time.
 A high school is limited to a total of 20 student entry slots.
 Each student entered in any event slot constitutes an entry.
 All team events (a duet team, a public forum team, a cross-examination team) counts as one entry.
 Schools are allowed to distribute those 20 entry slots as they wish; there is no limit per event.